 How you start travelling independently will depend on your needs and the support you have.
 You might want access to your own vehicle or perhaps you prefer public transport.

-Your local authority, school, college or doctor may provide travel training.
-You can also start planning your own journeys, and practise travelling with a friend.
+Your school or local authority may provide travel training.
+You can also start planning your own journeys and practise travelling with a friend.

 If you receive the higher mobility rate for Disability Living Allowance (DLA) or Personal Independence Payment (PIP), the Motability scheme can help with the cost of driving lessons and the lease of a new car, scooter or powered wheelchair.

 You do not need to prove you cannot wear a mask.
 If you’re worried about what other people might say or do, you can use ‘exemption cards’ to explain that you or your child cannot wear a mask.
 You can have it on your phone or print it.

 You could also try getting a sunflower lanyard.
 This tells others that you have an invisible condition or impairment.
 You can get them free at supermarkets, including Marks and Spencer, Sainsbury’s, Argos, Tesco and Morrisons.

 You will normally be eligible if you claim Personal Independence Payment (PIP) or Disability Living Allowance (DLA).

 If your local authority will not give you discounted travel, local charities may be able to give advice.